-- 2.1 It is agreed classroom practice to include the following in the teaching of reading: - that reading is established as a worthwhile experience. - that there are different strategies offered for helping pupils to read and these may include: phonics, word recognition, picture clues, prediction and context - teachers use Read Write Inc to teach letter sounds, shapes and the ability to decode, read fluently and comprehend - once children can read fluently they move onto Literacy and Language programme, to continue to develop their reading skills - that there is a range of different styles of texts which pupils should hear and read, including Media and ICT texts and texts from a variety of cultures and traditions. - that pupils are encouraged to develop preferences in their choice of books and to investigate the layers of meaning and to make a critical response to what they read. - that the links between reading and writing are recognised and encouraged. - that reading for information is reinforced in other subjects. - pupils are taught how to use the community library on site. - pupils are given an appropriate reading books by the class teacher using phonics readers and book banded books until they are sufficiently proficient to be a 'free reader' and choose their own books. - pupils are expected to listen to the class reading book on a regular basis and to discuss the plot, the characters and the ideas in the book. - pupils extend their referencing skills by working with non-fiction books, dictionaries, encyclopaedias and the internet.
+- 2.1 It is agreed classroom practice to include the following in the teaching of reading: - that reading is established as a worthwhile experience. - that there are different strategies offered for helping pupils to read and these may include: phonics, word recognition, picture clues, prediction and context - teachers use Read Write Inc to teach letter sounds, shapes and the ability to decode, read fluently and comprehend - once children can read fluently they move onto Literacy and Language programme, to continue to develop their reading skills - that reading comprehension is taught explicitly in KS2 classrooms, where texts of different genres are read in different ways (teacher-led, echo reading, partner reading, timed reading) and studied in depth. - that there is a range of different styles of texts which pupils should hear and read, including Media and ICT texts and texts from a variety of cultures and traditions. - that pupils are encouraged to develop preferences in their choice of books and to investigate the layers of meaning and to make a critical response to what they read. - that the links between reading and writing are recognised and encouraged. - that reading for information is reinforced in other subjects. - pupils are taught how to use the community library on site. - pupils are given an appropriate reading books by the class teacher using phonics readers and book banded books until they are sufficiently proficient to be a 'free reader' and choose their own books. - pupils are expected to listen to the class reading book on a regular basis and to discuss the plot, the characters and the ideas in the book. - pupils extend their referencing skills by working with non-fiction books, dictionaries, encyclopaedias and the internet.